 There are a total of 37 bridges on the Seine river in Paris some of which are as ornate as any monument would be.
 One of my favorite part of the Paris trip was a walk on the Pont Alexandre III bridge connecting the Invalides to the Grand and Petit Palais.
 Well, it was less of a leisurely stroll and more of a run for us as we were once again faced with a transport hiccup on our way to the Opera.
 After reading the nearest station we came to know that the trains were not going to stop there on that day for some reason, so we had to walk (run) to the next metro station to avail our metro to the Paris Opera.

 Funny that we were so engrossed in our 3-day attraction hopping in Paris that we almost skipped exploring our own backyard.
 We were staying near the Pigalle metro station at Montmartre.
 On our last day in Paris, we decided to just see the iconic Moulin Rouge.
-We weren’t dressed for attending a show out there and were not too interested either but we just wanted to see it.
+We weren’t dressed for attending a show out there but we just wanted to see the building.
 The area is dotted with strip clubs and sex shops, as well as some amazing restaurants, much like the red-light district in Amsterdam.
 We had an amazing dinner at an Indian restaurant here.

 Next morning we decided to check out early after breakfast and leave our packed luggage at the hotel reception, to go out and explore the Montmartre hill.
 The rain prevented us from clicking pictures in one of the most “Instagrammable” streets of Paris.
 Our delightful walk uphill took us through some picturesque streets lined with cafes, shops, and beautiful houses.
 It’s easy to see why almost all the great artists of the 19th century had once lived in Montmartre.
 If you want to see where the artists live these days slide left to Place du Tertre while walking towards Sacre- Coeur.
 They may not be Van Gogh or Picasso watercolor landscapes and caricature sketches are nowhere close to the genius of Picasso or Van Gogh, but they are really pretty.